wilfredgithuka/linux-journey/README.md

 sudo systemctl start NetworkManager.service

+### Creating a wifi Access Point
+Sometimes times may need to create a wifi network from your pc wifi card.
+This is how its done using create_ap.
+A software access point is used when you want your computer to act as a Wi-Fi access point for the local network.
+It saves you the trouble of getting a separate wireless router.

+The create_ap script combines hostapd, dnsmasq and iptables to create a Bridged/NATed Access Point (available in create_ap or create_ap-gitAUR).
+After downloading create_ap, run the following script:

+* sudo create_ap -n wifiunterfacename ssid password

+Replace with approprate details above with your device's name.

 ## Chromium
 Chromium is an open-source graphical web browser from "The Chromium Project", based on the Blink rendering engine.